microsoft/MPPC23-Power-Apps/lab1/README.md

 In this lab, you will go though the following tasks:

 - Log on to your account
-- Create a GitHub account (optional)
+- Create a GitHub account
 - Create a fork of the repository for this workshop
 - Creating a GitHub Codespace
 - Connect to the Power Platform using the Power Platform Command-Line Interface (CLI)